sticknycu/AccesFile-Java/README.md

 This is really good for people who are hosting servers with panel and when panel crash.

+## **To be clear **:

-To be clear: Jar acces ./start.sh file.
+Jar acces ./start.sh file.
 File "./start.sh" is a looping file who restart your Server automaticaly.

 You welcome.
 It's really good for people who really know how to use :P